Animation in Australia

 Blue Rocket Productions, Hoota and Snoz, 2000.
 Courtesy of ABC Kids.

-The first half hour length CG series produced in Australia was The Shapies in 2003.
+The first half hour length computer generated series produced in Australia was The Shapies in 2003.
 The series follows the adventures of The Shapies, a rock band whose members each resemble a different geometric shape.
 The episodes feature musical numbers performed by the fictional band.

 Happy Feet is a technical achievement.
 It is highly detailed visually, some shots contain thousands of independently animated penguins.
 The film used motion capture technology to record the movements of dancers and directly translated them into the movements of the animated penguins.